Introduction to SQL - 2 day course

 - Manipulating a view

-Data access
+Data access in SQL

-- Controlling access with DCL
+- Controlling access with SQL DCL

 - Users